11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

-Our readers keep the lights on and my morning glass full of iced black tea.
-As an Amazon Associate, I earn from qualifying purchases.11 Best Plants For Florida | Beyond Heat: Florida’s Survivors
+Our readers keep the lights on and the coffee maker working hard!
+As an Amazon Associate, I earn from qualifying purchases.

 Florida’s subtropical climate, with its intense sun, sandy soils, humidity, and occasional cold snaps, demands plants that are both resilient and adaptable.
 Many popular garden varieties wilt under the combination of heat and heavy rain, leaving gardeners frustrated after a single season.
 The key to a thriving landscape lies in choosing species bred or selected specifically for these challenging conditions.